voxel51/fiftyone/docs/source/user_guide/groups.rst

 Accessing samples
 -----------------

-Like ungrouped datasets, you can access a sample from any slice of grouped dataset via its ID or filepath:
+You can access a sample from any slice of grouped dataset via its ID or
+filepath:

 .. code-block:: python
     :linenos: